Clelin Ferrell: College career

+At Clemson, Ferrell suffered a hand injury that forced him to redshirt the 2015 season.
+Returning the following season, he was named co-defensive rookie of the year award with Dexter Lawrence after recording 50 tackles, 12.5 for loss, and six sacks.
+Ferrell was named first-team All-American in 2017 and won the Ted Hendricks Award and ACC Defensive Player of the Year in 2018 after recording 53 tackles, 11.5 sacks, four pass breakups, and three forced fumbles.
+He led the ACC in sacks and tackles for loss in the 2018 season.
+He declared for the 2019 NFL draft following the season.

 Professional career

 Oakland / Las Vegas Raiders

-Ferrell was drafted by the Oakland Raiders in the first round with the fourth overall pick in the 2019 NFL Draft.
-This selection was met with great criticism as Ferrell was widely regarded as a late first round pick, while several other defensive linemen more highly-rated than Ferrell like Josh Allen and Ed Oliver were available.
+Ferrell was selected by the Oakland Raiders fourth overall in the 2019 NFL draft.
+This selection was met with widespread criticism as Ferrell was widely regarded as a late first round or early second round pick, while several other defensive linemen more highly-rated than Ferrell like Josh Allen and Ed Oliver were available.
 On June 18, 2019, Ferrell signed his four-year rookie contract, worth a fully guaranteed $31.2 million, including a $20.8 million signing bonus.

-2019

 Ferrell made his NFL debut in Week 1 against the Denver Broncos on Monday Night Football.
 In the game, Ferrell made three tackles and recorded his first sack on Joe Flacco in the 24–16 win.
 In Week 10 against the Los Angeles Chargers on Thursday Night Football, Ferrell recorded 8 tackles and sacked Philip Rivers 2.5 times in the 26–24 win.

-2020

 Ferrell was placed on the reserve/COVID-19 list by the Raiders on November 17, 2020, and activated on November 26.
 In Week 13 against the New York Jets, he recorded two strip sacks on Sam Darnold that were recovered by the Raiders during the 31–28 win.
 On December 30, 2020, Ferrell was placed on injured reserve.
 He finished the season with 27 tackles, two sacks, and two forced fumbles through 11 games.

-2022

 On April 29, 2022, the Raiders announced that they would not pick up the fifth-year option on Ferrell's contract, making him a free agent in the 2023 offseason.
+Ferrell recorded half sacks in a Week 7, 38–20 win against the Houston Texans and a Week 13, 27–20 win against the Chargers.
+He recorded his final sack as a Raider during a Week 18, 31–13 loss to the Kansas City Chiefs.